 4.4 Generators are strictly prohibited onsite.

 4.5 Please help us by ensuring that your stand and the surrounding area are clean before you leave the event.
-Please assist us in keeping Groundswell as green as possible by adhering to the waste disposal streams discussed earlier in this document.

 5 LICENSING & OTHER LEGAL MATTERS